jschnurr/kubernetes-the-hard-way-on-azure/infra/README.md

 # if terraform throws any error, it may be due to dns name conflicts with already deployed infrastructure in the chosen azure location.
 # try to workaround these errors by changing the values of the variable - prefix or environment or location in the variable values file - azurerm-secret.tfvars
+# use text editor 'nano' to update the file and then press ctrl+x after you are done editing
+nano azurerm-secret.tfvars
 ```

 # NOTE